supremeimposter/My-Vault/DiscreteMathematics/Functions/Types of Functions.md

 > [!lecture] Lecture-4

 ## One-One function
-- Every different element in the domain must have different co-domain.
+- Every different element in the domain must have different image in the co-domain.
 - It is also called **Injection** or Injunctive function or Injunction.
 - If $\mid domain \mid \gt \mid co-domain \mid$ , then one-one function  is NOT possible.